 - Social stories can be written with your child; perhaps using photographs that your child has taken on their visit to the new school and/or questions that your child may have about their new school.

-- If your child transfers to a new school at any point we will always contact the new school to speak to the SENCO, organise visits if timely and ensure that records and information are sent to the key members of staff.
+- If your child transfers to a new school at any point we will always contact the new school to speak to the SENDCo, organise visits if timely and ensure that records and information are sent to the key members of staff.
 We will always invite staff from the new school to visit your child here.

 - If your child has an Education Health Care Plan, an Annual Review will be held in Year 2.
-Key members of staff, including the SENCO, from the new school are always invited and we hope that you and your child will take this opportunity to share your questions and thoughts about the move to the new school with them.
+Key members of staff, including the SENDCo, from the new school are always invited and we hope that you and your child will take this opportunity to share your questions and thoughts about the move to the new school with them.
 We can then plan to ensure as smooth a transition as possible.

 How are decisions made about what type of support, and how much support, my child will receive?